 - see shotgun.

-- chiefly British Go fox-hunting on horseback.Example sentences
+- chiefly British Go hunting (especially fox hunting) on horseback with a pack of dogs.Example sentences

 - But we do expect that if you cannot ride to hounds to hunt the fox, then the drag hunt in its present form is an acceptable alternative.